jguamie/algorithms/notes/java-classes.md

 # Java Classes
 ## Arrays
 * `static <T> List<T> asList(T... a)` Returns a fixed-size list backed by the specified array.
-* `static int binarySearch(int[] a, int key)` Searches the specified array of ints for the specified value using the binary search algorithm.
+* `static int binarySearch(char[] a, char key)` Searches the specified array of chars for the specified value using the binary search algorithm.
-* `static int binarySearch(int[] a, int fromIndex, int toIndex, int key)` Searches a range of the specified array of ints for the specified value using the binary search algorithm.
+* `static int binarySearch(char[] a, int fromIndex, int toIndex, char key)` Searches a range of the specified array of chars for the specified value using the binary search algorithm.
-  * `binarySearch` also applies to byte, char, double, float, long, short.
+  * `binarySearch` also applies to byte, double, float, int, long, short.
+  * Return index of the search key, if it is contained in the array.
+Otherwise, the insertion point is defined as the point at which the key would be inserted into the array: the index of the first element greater than the key, or a.length if all elements in the array are less than the specified key.
 * `static void fill(int[] a, int val)` Assigns the specified int value to each element of the specified array of ints.
   * `fill` also applies to boolean, byte, char, double, float, long, short.
 * `static void sort(char[] a)` Sorts the specified array into ascending numerical order.